Crystallize logo

 The Benefits of a Headless CMS

 The flexibility of choice.
-Because the front and the backend exist independently of each other, your developers get to choose the technologies they want to use to build frontend experiences.
+Because the front and the back end exist independently, your developers get to choose the technologies they want to use to build front-end experiences.
 Not only that.
-By nature of the headless architecture, your CMS becomes a part of a best-of-breed stack, i.e., tech stacks that fit perfectly to your business needs and allows you to pick and choose solutions independently of each other.
+By nature of the headless architecture, your CMS becomes a part of a best-of-breed stack, i.e., tech stacks that fit perfectly to your business needs and allow you to pick and choose solutions independently of each other.

 Omnichannel presence.
-Not too long ago, all you had to do was to publish content on your website only.
-Today, however, in order for your business to thrive and grow, you have to publish content directly to mobile apps and various digital and IoT devices, and maybe even different marketplaces.
-A headless approach helps make that happen, all stemming from a single touchpoint.
+Not too long ago, all you had to do was publish content on your website.
+For your business to thrive and grow today, however, you have to publish content directly to mobile apps, various digital and IoT devices, and maybe even different marketplaces.
+A headless approach stemming from a single touchpoint helps make that happen.

 Future-proofing your tech stack.
 Headless makes any future development or modification super easy.
-For example, if your app design becomes outdated, your developers can quickly redesign the front end without modifying the whole CMS.
-In case another channel appears, you can add it to your stack without re-implementing the CMS.
+For example, if your app design becomes outdated, developers can quickly redesign the front end without modifying the whole CMS.
+If another channel appears, you can add it to your stack without re-implementing the CMS.
 Modern web development trends and solutions are changing fast.
-Going the headless way makes sure you are not left behind, or rather you can easily pick up on a trend.
+Going the headless way ensures you are not left behind, and you can easily pick up on a trend.

 Overall better user experience.
 By now, you’ve definitely heard about the mobile-first approach.
 While certainly better than desktop-first, the mobile-first approach is in itself a limitation.